MicrosoftDocs/Viva/Viva/insights/Use/qualtrics.md

 2. Give the newly saved .csv file to the Viva Insights or Workplace Analytics admin.
 3. As the admin, confirm the file has the following attributes in addition to the organizational files required by Viva Insights:

-   * **PersonId** - Email_id of the person in the survey file
+   * **PersonId** - Email address or alias of the person in the survey file
-   * **EffectiveDate** - Beginning of the time period reflected in the survey.
-For example, if it’s a quarterly survey that closed on March 30, then the preceding quarter would be the survey time frame of January 1st for the effective date.
+   * **EffectiveDate** - Beginning of the time period reflected in the survey

+      * For example, if it’s a quarterly survey that closed on March 30, then the preceding quarter would be the survey time frame of January 1st for the effective date.

    * **Engagement** - Score for survey category one
    * **Motivation** - Score for survey category two
    * **Wellbeing** - Score for survey category three